Signed in as:

 The program includes follow up to insure your happiness and success.

 Upon returning home with your dog, should you have questions, simply email us.
-We will email, call, Skype, use videos, or schedule a visit to address your questions.
+We will email, call, Zoom, use videos, or schedule a return visit to address your questions.

 Dear Brother Christopher,